 David spent the first seven years of his career as a litigator with Paul, Weiss, Rifkind, Wharton & Garrison LLP and then Kronish Lieb Weiner & Hellman LLP (now Cooley Godward Kronish LLP).

 David has been a guest-lecturer on insider trading law to MBA students at New York University's Stern School of Business, and he regularly provides regulatory training to financial services industry clients on insider trading and anti-corruption laws and regulations.

-David has been recognized as a New York Super Lawyer, Thomson Reuters, in Criminal Defense: White Collar, Business Litigation, 2011-2014.
-He was also recognized as one of The Best Lawyers in America® in Criminal Defense: White Collar, 2013-2017, and Commercial Litigation, 2016-2017.
+David has been recognized as a New York Super Lawyer, Thomson Reuters, in Criminal Defense: White Collar, Business Litigation, 2011-2016.
+He was also recognized as one of The Best Lawyers in America, Woodward/White, Inc., in Criminal Defense: White Collar, 2013-2017, and Commercial Litigation, 2016-2017.